 Why not Windows?
 Unfortunately, Windows is not very friendly with the core technologies that we teach during the Academy.
-We want students of our Academy to be able to focus on the fundamentals of coding and not the nuances that come with programming in a Windows environment.
+We want our students to be able to focus on the fundamentals of coding and not the nuances that come with programming in a Windows environment.

 As such, all Windows users will need to install the Ubuntu operating system on their laptop prior to the start of the Academy.

 If you are unsure of how to do this, please follow these instructions for installing Ubuntu next to your Windows System.
-You can also find great how-to video tutorials through websites like Youtube, that will show you step-by-step, how to install Ubuntu as a dual boot setup on your Windows machine.
+You can also find great how-to video tutorials on Youtube, which will show you step-by-step how to install Ubuntu as a dual boot setup on your Windows machine.

 Note: Do not install Linux in a virtual environment inside Windows, you should boot your laptop straight into Ubuntu.

-During the academy we will install a number of software packages, some of them have quite hefty space requirements.
-If you are installing Ubuntu next to your Windows system, make sure to permit Ubuntu at least 20GB of disk space, preferably even more.
+During the academy, we will install a number of software packages, some of them with quite hefty space requirements.
+If you are installing Ubuntu next to your Windows system, make sure to permit Ubuntu at least 70GB of disk space, preferably even more.

 At a bare minimum, the applications below must be installed and working on your computer prior to the first day of your Academy:

-- Slack - We will be using Slack on a daily basis for communication and the distribution of information.
-Please download the desktop app; when the time gets closer to the start of your Academy, you will receive an invitation by email to join Codaisseur's Slack team.
+- Slack - We will be using Slack on a daily basis for communicating and distributing information.
+Please download the desktop app; when your Academy start date gets closer, you will receive an invitation by email to join Codaisseur's Slack team.

-- Github - is a version control system that helps developers build applications.
-You will be using extensively to save your code and build a portfolio.
+- Github - this is a version control system that helps developers build applications.
+You will be using it extensively to save your code and build a portfolio.

 Other things to consider

-To view your Academy's schedule, checkout our public calendar here.
-This calendar exists to strictly give you an overview of the days in which you are expected to be in the academy.
+To view your Academy schedule, check our public calendar here.
+This calendar strictly exists to give you an overview of the days you are expected to be present at the academy location.

 As a future developer, it is important that you learn to love your keyboard.
-Being proficient at typing and knowing a number of useful shortcuts will help you become better at what you do.
-Take a look at some of the tips and tricks for your respective operating system below and, if you need to brush up on your touch typing, start as soon as possible.
+Being proficient in typing and knowing a number of useful shortcuts will help you become better at what you do.
+Take a look at some of the tips and tricks for your respective operating system below and if you need to brush up on your touch typing, start as soon as possible.